Playerian/Jungle-Exploration/README.md

 # Jungle-Exploration
-Popcode project
+# Popcode project

-This project is meant to be for people who like to explore new stuffs, so contribute!
+# This project is meant to be for people who like to explore new stuffs, so contribute!

-Aims:
+# Aims:
 1. Direction function that do certain thing after you step in something. (which leads to locking outcome by different x, y, or step)
 2. Recruit one debugger for balancing the game
 3. Need a person to add a link to the README that can load the codes.
 4. To make the game harder to lose and harder to win

-BrainStorming:
+# BrainStorming:
-1.
+1. stuff
-2.
+2. more stuff

 P.S.: Don't be afraid to send pull requests!